zognin/tp/docs/UserGuide.md

 * Client bookmarks may also be referred to as Clients for simplicity.

 * Client bookmarks are sorted in ascending alphabetical order of client name.
+  Uppercase letters appear before lowercase letters.

 </div>

 ### 3.2 Inventory
-As you probably need to handle many ingredients, the inventory helps you track your stock.
+As you probably need to handle many ingredients, the inventory helps you keep track of your stock.
 It displays a list of ingredients whose quantities can be tracked.
-When you create an order with ingredients, the quantities of matching ingredients in your inventory will be adjusted accordingly.
+When you create, edit or delete an order with ingredients, the quantities of matching ingredients in your inventory will be adjusted accordingly.

 Do note that the application currently allows you to track quantities from 0 to 40000